Sustainability

 SAP Concur India |

-[India, 1 June 2022] – A new study by SAP Concur, a provider of integrated travel, expense and invoice management solutions, has found almost nine in ten businesses (86%) across the Asia Pacific (APAC) say their companies are actively considering sustainability when managing corporate travel.
+[India, 1 June 2022] – A new study by SAP Concur, a provider of integrated travel, expense and invoice management solutions, found that almost nine in ten businesses (86%) across the Asia Pacific (APAC) say their companies are actively considering sustainability when managing corporate travel.

 SAP Concur APAC Sustainability Survey